varunkumardev/amitmerchant1990.github.io/_posts/2020-05-28-conditionally-validate-request-fields-laravel.md

 });
 ```

-Here, `$input` parameter passed to the [Closure](https://www.php.net/manual/en/class.closure.php) will be an instance of `Illuminate\Support\Fluent` and can be used to access your input and files.
+Here, the `$input` parameter passed to the [Closure](https://www.php.net/manual/en/class.closure.php) will be an instance of `Illuminate\Support\Fluent` and can be used to access your input and files.

 To take it further, you can add conditional validations for several fields at once like so.